mirkocelii/GS-viewer/README.md

 Genome Scaffold Viewer (GS-viewer)  is R tool that can visualize and compare in a few minutes several scaffolds created by RagTag Scaffold

 Determine the best scaffold according to:
-      scaffold length
+- scaffold length
-      number of gaps
+- number of gaps
-      percentage of reference genome covered
+- percentage of reference genome covered

+It will also help for:
-- Determine the optimal minimal contig length threshold
+- Determining the optimal minimal contig length threshold
-- Mark duplicated contigs
+- Marking duplicated contigs
-- Mark overlapping contigs that need to be manually edited
+- Marking overlapping contigs that need to be manually edited
-- Identify contigs that could be used for gap-filling
+- Identifing contigs that could be used for gap-filling
-- Repeat Profile (including Telomere, centromeres, rDNA)
+- generating repeat profile (including Telomere, centromeres, rDNA)
 - rDNA identification
 - Ploidy estimation
 - Haplotype and Subgenome separation